s-broda/ARCHModels.jl/docs/src/manual.md

      Estimate Std.Error z value Pr(>|z|)
 ν     4.18795  0.418697 10.0023   <1e-22
 ```

+Passing the keyword argument `show_trace=false` will show the criterion for each model after it is estimated.
 # Simulation
 To simulate from an [`ARCHModel`](@ref), use [`simulate`](@ref).
 You can either specify the [`VolatilitySpec`](@ref) (and optionally the distribution and mean specification) and desired number of observations, or pass an existing [`ARCHModel`](@ref).
 Use [`simulate`](@ref) to modify the data in place.